Abortion in Queensland: 2018 legalisation

 Following the withdrawal of Pyne's bills, on 19 June 2017 Attorney-General Yvette D'Ath referred Queensland's pregnancy termination laws to the Queensland Law Reform Commission to review and recommend changes.
 On 21 December 2017, the Commission released a consultation paper and called for submissions from the public.
 The Commission produced its report in June 2018.
 On 22 August 2018 the Termination of Pregnancy Bill was introduced to Parliament and referred to the Health, Communities, Disability Services and Domestic and Family Violence Prevention Committee for consideration.
 The bill's Explanatory Notes outlined the proposed changes and noted they were informed by the Commission's report.
 On 5 October 2018 the Committee's report was tabled, recommending that the law be passed and that all politicians be granted a conscience vote.

 The Queensland Parliament set aside three sitting days commencing 16 October 2018 to debate the proposed law.
 Both the Labor Party and Liberal National Party allowed their members a conscience vote on the issue.
 Politicians spoke emotionally and passionately both for and against the bill.

 The conscience vote split largely along party lines, with almost all members of the governing Labor Party voting in favour except Jo-Ann Miller who voted against and Linus Power who abstained.
 By contrast, almost all members of the opposition Liberal National Party of Queensland opposed the law apart from Jann Stuckey, Steve Minnikin and former party leader Tim Nicholls who voted in favour.
 Liberal National party president Gary Spence had previously warned members of the party that their preselection would be at risk if they supported the law.
 On the cross-bench, Independent Sandy Bolton and Greens MP Michael Berkman supported the law while the Katter's Australian Party and Pauline Hanson's One Nation MPs opposed it.
 Political analysts noted the increased female representation in Parliament and in leadership roles across both major parties changed the debate compared to earlier discussions of abortion in the state.
-There was a notable gender divide - a majority of those voting in favour were women, while most of those opposed were men.
+There was a notable gender divide, a majority of those voting in favour were women, while most of those opposed were men (though two of the three LNP members who voted in favour were male).

 The legislation was granted royal assent on 25 October and went into effect on 3 December 2018.

-Termination of Pregnancy Act 2018

-The Termination of Pregnancy Act outlines the legal framework governing abortions in Queensland.

-Changes to Criminal Code

-The Act repeals sections 224, 225 and 226 of the Criminal Code, removing the old criminal penalties for those performing, attempting or assisting in an abortion.
-These are replaced with criminal penalties for an unqualified person who performs an abortion, who faces up to seven years imprisonment.
-The Act makes it clear that a woman aborting her own pregnancy does not face any criminal liability.